samplchallenges/SAMPL-league/examples/README.md

 5. Save and close setup.py

 ### 2.4: Create a Dockerfile

+In 2.4, we will create a Dockerfile which contains the instructions required to build the docking container, as well as the entry_point (see 2.3) which tells the container which file and function to run.
 1. Create and open a file called "Dockerfile"
 2. Copy and paste the following into Dockerfile
     ```